Python Virtual Environments Explained: venv vs conda vs pyenv

 pip-sync requirements.txt

-venv cannot install a different Python version.
-If your project needs Python 3.11 but your system has 3.12, venv won't help — it creates environments based on whichever python3 is in your PATH.
-It also can't manage non-Python dependencies like libffi, openssl, or CUDA toolkits.
-For those scenarios, you need pyenv or conda.
+It can't install a different Python version.
+If you need 3.11 but your system has 3.12, venv can't help — it creates environments from whatever python3 is on your PATH.
+It also can't manage non-Python deps like libffi, openssl, or CUDA.
+For those, you need pyenv or conda.

 Miniconda vs Anaconda